AloXado320/rom-manager-2-c/README.md

-# Rom Manger 2 C
+# Rom Manager 2 C

 ## Intro

-Convert sm64 levels made with rom manager or SM64 Editor (not guaranteed to work with all versions) to sm64 decomp compliant C files.
+Convert sm64 levels made with SM64 ROM Manager or SM64 Editor (not guaranteed to work with all versions) to sm64 decomp compliant C files.

 ### Model Importer